ztomasze/sdnd/Characters/Classes/thaumaturge.md

 **Skill:** Gain Languages OR Lore.

 **Spellcasting:** You can learn spells from any spell list (Arcane, Divine, or Primal).
 All spells are on your class spell list, but you cast them as Arcane spells using INT.
-See [[spellcasting]] for more.
+See [[magic]] for more.